w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Help users avoid and correct mistakes

-Be as forgiving of format as possible when accepting information.
-For example, accept phone numbers that include spaces and delete the spaces as needed.
-Clearly identify errors that cannot be auto-corrected.
-Provide an in-page link for easy access from the error to the field when feasible.
+Be as forgiving of format as possible when accepting information; for example, accept phone numbers that include spaces and delete the spaces as needed.
+Add clear instructions for form completion if there is any complexity in the inputs expected.
+Clearly identify errors that cannot be auto-corrected and provide an in-page link for easy access from the error to the field when feasible.

 {::nomarkdown}
 <%= example %>